rse/audio-setup/audio-basics.md

 of the [Audio University](https://www.youtube.com/hashtag/audiouniversity) for all the basics.
 Let us recap all those essential basics:

-- **Sound** is vibration of material, usually air particles.
+- **Sound** is a vibration of material, usually of air particles.
-  Sound travels as waves of accoustical energy -- recurring air pressure changes, alternating between high/positive/compression and low/negative/rarefaction.
+  Sound travels as waves of accoustical energy, i.e., sound is based on recurring air pressure changes, alternating between high/positive/compression and low/negative/rarefaction.
   Sound can be visualized as a sine-like curve on a diagram where the x-axis is the time and the y-axis is the air pressure.

-- **Phase** (of the curve) is measured in degrees from 0 (zero), over 90 (maximum positive), 180 (zero), 270 (maximum negative), to 360 (zero).
+- **Phase** of sound is measured in degrees from 0 (zero), over 90 (maximum positive), 180 (zero), 270 (maximum negative), to 360 (zero).

-- **Frequency** (of the curve) is how many Phase cycles (0 to 360) occur per second (cps, cycles per second).
-Frequency is measured in Hertz (Hz) with 1 cps equal to 1 Hz.
+- **Frequency** of sound is how many Phase cycles (from 0 to 360 degree) occur per second (cycles per second, cps).
+Frequency is measured in Hertz (Hz) with 1 cps = 1 Hz.
 Human range of hearing is from 20 Hz to 20,000 Hz.
 Higher Frequency corresponds to higher musical Pitch.
 If Frequency is doubled, musical Pitch increases by one Octave.

-- **Period** (of the curve) is the time to complete a Phase (0 to 360), measured in time (usually ms).
-A sound wave of 1 Hz has a Period of 1 second, a sound wave of 2 Hz has a Period of 0.5 seconds.
+- **Period** of sound is the time to complete a Phase (from 0 to 360 degree), measured in time (usually ms).
+A sound wave of 1 Hz has a Period of 1 second, a sound wave of 2 Hz has a Period of 0.5 second.

-- **Wavelength** (of the curve) is the physical distance to complete a Phase (0 to 360), measured in meters.
+- **Wavelength** of sound is the physical distance to complete a Phase (from 0 to 360 degree), measured in meters.
+As a formula:
   Wavelength = (Speed of Sound) / Frequency.

-- **Speed of Sound** is 1130 ft/s = 344 m/s = 0.344 m/ms = 34.4 cm/ms,
+- **Speed** of sound is 1130 ft/s = 344 m/s = 0.344 m/ms = 34.4 cm/ms,
   which means that in one millisecond (ms), sound travels about 34 cm in a usual room of 15-20 degree celcius.
-This means that when a speaker is 1 meter away from your microphone, the ducking filter should have an attack of no more than 3 ms.
+This means in practice that when a speaker is 1 meter away from your microphone, the ducking filter should have an attack of no more than 3 ms.

-- **Amplitude** is the extend of air pressure changes and is the range on the y-axis of the curve, originally measured in Pascal (ps, force per square meter), but, because of the logarithmic scale of the human hearing, in practice it is measured in Decibel (dB SPL), a logarithmic scale mapped onto the linear Pascal scale.
+- **Amplitude** is the extend of air pressure changes, originally measured in Pascal (ps, force per square meter), but, because of the logarithmic scale of the human hearing, in practice is measured in Decibel at Sound Pressure Level (dB SPL) -- a logarithmic scale mapped onto the linear Pascal scale.

-- **Decibel** (Sound Pressure Level) (dB SPL) has known ranges:
+- **Decibel** at Sound Pressure Level (dB SPL) has known ranges:

     - Near-Zotal Silence (Threshold of Hearing): 0 dB SPL
     - Breathing: 10 dB SPL